edinburgh-napier/set09121/labs/lab1/build_setup.md

 **Having said that, it is useful to understand it, so you can debug it!**

 ### 2021 Special: Downloading CMake
 Again, we have CMake installed in D2, but you'll need to get it for your own machine.
 You can go get the latest version at [https://cmake.org/](https://cmake.org/).
+That is currently 3.19.3.
+Make sure you are on this version, as it makes helping people easier!

 **Make sure you have it installed, before continuing!**